canva-sdks/canva-apps-sdk-starter-kit/storybook/README.md

 ## Setup steps

-- Install the dependancies for the project
+- Install the dependencies for the project
   ```
   cd storybook
   npm install